 The Assistant Superintendent may determine that the student be placed in an in-school suspension for a specified number of days during regular school hours.
 The student is required to complete class assignments and may earn credit for work completed.
 All extracurricular activities will be suspended for that day.
-The parent/guardian will be notified.
+The parent(s)/guardian(s) will be notified.